 NTNU and SINTEF Partnership

-Examples - NTNU and SINTEF in cooperation
+Examples of NTNU and SINTEF partnership

 The Gas Centre seeks to exploit the synergism of multidisciplinary research into the natural gas value chain.
 The centre is the largest natural gas research- and educational centre in Norway.